CookedLobster/infosec-docs/docs/tryhackme/overpass-hacked/ohacked-enumeration.md

 sidebar_position: 1
 title: Overpass HACKED
 sidebar_label: Enumeration
 description: Overpass has been hacked!
-Can you analyse the attacker's actions and hack back in?
+Can you analyze the attacker's actions and hack back in?
 keywords: [overpass hacked, tryhackme, ctf, pentesting, guide, docs, tutorial, enumeration, exploitation, nmap, privilege escalation, cooctus clan]
 ---

 :::note Box Description

 Overpass has been hacked!
-Can you analyse the attacker's actions and hack back in?
+Can you analyze the attacker's actions and hack back in?

 :::